Fact checkedFact Checked

 • All bars are gluten-free

-• Bars contain peanuts, almond, and soy
+• Bars contain peanuts, almonds, and soy

 • Contains some added sugar